bmackenty/employeeManagementSystem/README.md

 An employee management system.

 # Context
 This system is designed primarily as a tool to help students work on a real-world product / project.
 It shouldn't matter that this tool is for students; what should matter is that the tools solves a problem it is meant to solve.
-This is a web-based, php application.
+This is a web-based php application with mysql / mariaDB as a database.

 # From chatGPT: